nathaneidelson/CS52Demo/README.md

 1. Clone the entire repro (I normally use `git clone https://github.com/nathaneidelson/CS52Demo.git` from terminal)
 2. Open the workspace, and build + run the proejct.

+To see the Airtable that this uses, use this link: https://airtable.com/invite/l?inviteId=invxyS0PwocucIGQw&inviteToken=16475f07c177dbfe67aca0c639a8924d

 ## Instructions to get set up your own project

 1. Install CocoaPods using: